nerf-course/nerf-course.github.io/index.md

 ### [Deferred Neural Rendering](https://niessnerlab.org/projects/thies2019neural.html) @ SIGGRAPH 2019 – [arXiv](https://arxiv.org/abs/1904.12356)
 ![](https://raw.githubusercontent.com/nerf-course/nerf-course.github.io/main/images/Deferred.png)
-**
+*:Given an object with a valid uv-map parameterization and an associated Neural Texture map as input, the standard graphics pipeline is used to render a view-dependent screen-space feature map*

 Detailed and precise texture modeling is essential for a good inverse rendering model.
 This paper focuses on having learned textures to model view-dependent appearance.
-The geometry is not modeled.
-Unlike traditional texture maps, learned neural textures are used to store high dimensional features rather than RGB.
-These can be converted to pixel color using standard texel-to-pixel pipelines but with a differentiable renderer.
+The geometry is not modeled and assumed a priori.
+Unlike traditional texture maps, learned neural textures are used to store high dimensional features rather than RGB that can be converted to pixel color using classic texel-to-pixel pipelines.
 The texture sampling is hierarchical similar to mimaps to overcome resolution differences.
 The sampling is made differentiable through bilinear interpolation.
 One of the distinct and interesting results in this paper is that instead of using a fully connected network as a renderer, using U-Net renderer results in higher quality textures through reasoning about the neighboring areas to have pixel-level consistency.
-Also animation synthesis is particularly easy and fast using this approach, for example in face reenactment because this approach learns the texture for an actors face completely, for different expression there is no need for extra textures stored and queried.

 ### [SRN](https://vsitzmann.github.io/srns/) @ NeurIPS 2019 – [arXiv](https://arxiv.org/abs/1906.01618)
 ![](https://raw.githubusercontent.com/nerf-course/nerf-course.github.io/main/images/SRN.png)